harvester/docs/docs/networking/harvester-network.md

     Modifying the default VLAN network setting will not change the existing configured host networks.

 !!! note
-    Harvester support bond interface but only can be created during PEX Boot installation.
+    Harvester supports configuring bond interfaces but it can only be created during PEX Boot installation.
 Here is [an example](/install/harvester-configuration/#example_11).

   ![](./assets/enable-vlan.png)